 How fit do I need to be?

-You need to have a good level of upper body strength and cardiovascular fitness to pass our selection tests and subsequently, the training course.
-The required levels of strength and fitness can be found in our Firefighter Recruitment Fitness and Medical Guidance.
-The guidance also contains a training programme that you can take should you feel you are not yet at the required levels.
+You need to have a good level of upper body strength and cardiovascular fitness to pass our selection tests and, subsequently, the training course.
+The required levels of strength and fitness can be found on our Yes You Can page, Firefighter Recruitment Fitness Guidance and further information is contained in our Medical Guidance.
+On this page is also a training programme that you can take should you feel you are not yet at the required levels.

 It is important that you maintain your levels of fitness during your firefighting career, and all our stations have personal training instructors and fully equipped gyms to help you with this.